Last Updated: July 13th, 2021 at 10:10 am

 You can easily avoid these risks by hiring POWERHOME SOLAR to install your panels and allow our team to handle these risks for you.
 We normally have a crew of 4-5 trained professionals that complete our customers’ solar panel installation projects.
 We finish most projects within two days.
 Assuming each project takes about 16 hours, that’s the equivalent of 60-80 hours of work for one person, which is quite an undertaking for a DIY project.

 Missing out on deals and warranties

 When you install solar panels by yourself, you can miss out on some great deals.
 At POWERHOME SOLAR, we offer a $0 down2 payment and 100% financing for qualified homeowners.
 With these incentives, you can spend less money out of pocket and avoid draining the bank to fund your solar installation project.

 The solar panels we install come with a 25-year product workmanship warranty that protects your investment.
 When you DIY install solar panels, that warranty may not be available.
 Also, if you experience any issues with your solar panels, you are responsible for fixing them.
 If you cannot fix the problem, you might need to hire a contractor, which increases the costs.
 When you work with POWERHOME SOLAR, you can give us a call if you have any problems with your panels, and our team of professionals will take care of it.

 It’s time to go solar

 POWERHOME SOLAR believes in providing fast, safe installations for customers.
-We send out a field energy consultant to assess your home and determine if it’s right for solar.
-POWERHOME SOLAR then takes care of every step from the time you sign your contract through installation of your panels by our own employees.
+We send out a field energy consultant to assess your home and determine if you qualify for solar.
+POWERHOME SOLAR then takes care of every step from the time you sign your contract through your solar panel installation.
 Our goal is to make installation easy for our customers.
-Call 1-800-POWER-90 and we’ll help you get started.
-Home-cooked meals are great, home-cooked solar is not.
+Call 1-800-POWER-90 or visit our Contact page to request a free quote, and we’ll help you get started.